Celebrating 20 years of community-led development "The Apache Way"

 For more regarding Apache Incubator, see the Incubator website.

-The Apache Labs Project Managment Committee -- an incubator for new projects from existing Apache communities or individual committers.
+The Apache Labs Project Management Committee -- an incubator for new projects from existing Apache communities or individual committers.
 Contrast this to the Apache Incubator which is for developing new communities.

 For more regarding Apache Labs, see the Labs website.

 The Apache Attic Project Management Committee -- where discontinued, abandoned, and retired codebases and projects are stored.
 The Attic preserves the information for posterity, reference, and potential future re-activation, while keeping it clearly distinct from active work.

 For more regarding the Apache Attic, see the Attic website.